-The Corporation does not tolerate acts of retaliation in any form, including, but not limited to, mistreatment, demotion, or termination, for reports of suspected or actual violations of this Code that are made in good faith, or for assisting in the investigation of a reported violation.
+The Corporation does not tolerate acts of retaliation in any form, including, but not limited to, mistreatment, demotion, or termination, in any form for reports of suspected or actual violations of this Code that are made in good faith, or for assisting in the investigation of a reported violation.
 Retaliation does not include discipline for misconduct or for knowingly making or contributing to a false report.
-Acts of suspected or actual retaliation should be reported immediately to the Corporation's CEO and the CRO, provided that if the suspected or actual retaliation involves the CEO or the CRO, such information should be reported immediately to the Board.
+Acts of suspected or actual retaliation should be reported immediately to the Corporation's CEO and the Chief Compliance Officer.